davidfcarr/rsvpmaker/README.txt

 RSVPMaker is a free plugin that doesn't hold much back in terms of "premium" features.

-However, the plugin author is available to consult on customizations, but most generally useful enhancements are folded back into the core plugin code.
+The plugin author is available to consult on customizations, but most generally useful enhancements are folded back into the core plugin code.
 RSVPMaker also aims to be developer-friendly, allowing you to build event-centric applications on top of it.

-Hosting of pre-configured and integrated websites is available through [RSVPMaker.com](https://rsvpmaker.com/).
-RSVPMaker.com use Siteground hosting behind the scenes and can be provided with Postmark integration for the email marketing features.
+Hosting and support of pre-configured websites is available through [RSVPMaker.com](https://rsvpmaker.com/).
+RSVPMaker.com uses Siteground hosting behind the scenes and Postmark for reliable delivery of email newsletters and transactional messages.

 <a href="mailto:david@rsvpmaker.com?subject=RSVPMaker Postmark customizations">Contact the plugin author</a> for details about additional customizations for reselling Postmark services across WordPress multisite networks.